raikel/dnfal/README.rst

 Workflow to contribute
 ======================

-To contribute to mcrops, first create an account on `github
+To contribute to dnfal, first create an account on `github
 <https://github.com/>`_.
-Once this is done, fork the `mcrops repository
+Once this is done, fork the `dnfal repository
-<https://github.com/raikel/mcrops>`_ to have your own repository,
+<https://github.com/raikel/dnfal>`_ to have your own repository,
 clone it using 'git clone' on the computers where you want to work.
 Make your changes in your clone, push them to your github account, test them on several computers, and when you are happy with them, send a pull